 - (a) A, living in Calcutta, is a trustee for B, living in Bombay.
-A remits trust funds to B by bills drawn by a person of undoubted credit in favour of the trustee as such, and payable at Bombay.
+A remits trust-funds to B by bills drawn by a person of undoubted credit in favour of the trustee as such, and payable at Bombay.
 The bills are dishonoured.
-A is not bound to make good the loss. - (b) A, trustee of leasehold property, directs the tenant to pay the rents on account of the trust to a banker, B, then in credit.
+A is not bound to make good the loss. - (b) A, a trustee of leasehold property, directs the tenant to pay the rents on account of the trust to a banker.
+B, then in credit.
 The rents are accordingly paid to B, and A leaves the money with B only till wanted.
 Before the money is drawn out, B becomes insolvent.
-A, having had no reason to believe that B was in insolvent circumstances, is not bound to make good the loss.
+A, having had no reason to believe that B was in insolvent circumstances, is not bound to make good the loss. - (c) A, a trustee of two debts for B, releases one and compounds the other, in good faith, and reasonably believing that it is for B's interest to do so.
+A is not bound to make good any loss caused thereby to B.